de-mo/rust_ev_verifier_console/README.md

 This crate is the console application for the E-Voting system of Swiss Post.

+On Linux, the application uses the library gmpmee.
+It is actually not the case on Windows.

 ## Build

 The build on Windows must be done with MSYS2 (see [Crypto Primitives](https://github.com/de-mo/rust_ev_crypto_primitives) for details)